Kh1606/Projects/README.md

 - **Technologies**: OpenCV, pandas
 - **Outcome**: Enhanced available dataset for defect detection, improving quality control.

-#This is not all my projects, I will add them soon
+###This is not all my projects, I will add them soon

-## Contact
-Feel free to connect with me for collaboration or questions about my projects!
-- **Email**: azimjon1606@gmail.com
-- **Number**: 010-5540-1606